 Individuals who will be involved with The Joint Commission surveys are encouraged to attend.
 CEOs, medical executives, nurse executives, quality coordinators, financial officers, education coordinators, information managers and human resources managers also will find the program beneficial.

-This two-day program is intended to serve as an annual update to The Joint Commission accreditation process, requirements, changes and current challenges for hospitals.
+Welcome your Joint Commission surveyors with confidence.
+This two-day program serves as an annual update to The Joint Commission accreditation process, requirements, changes and current challenges for hospitals.
 Essential elements of the requirements, as well as enhanced discussion regarding the most challenging and urgent accreditation issues, will be presented.

 Upon completion of this program, participants will be able to:

 - describe the impact of Project REFRESH and SAFER Matrix scoring methodology, and implications for TJC accreditation success

 - list the 2018 National Patient Safety Goals and challenges for compliance

 - discuss the intent and key concepts in TJC requirements’ chapters

 - identify frequent and challenging findings with TJC requirements, including high-risk processes for condition-level deficiencies